 March 18, 2023: Hot Tent & Argo Ice Fishing (41 Photos)

 With lines set, we started setting up Mark's Eskimo 650XD insulated ice fishing shelter - turned hot tent.
-This unit is more than big enough for two of us so I left my own shelter at home today.
+This unit is more than big enough for two of us so I left my own shelter home today.

 These Woods drill adaptors for the ice pegs are definitely worth the money.
 They work surprisingly well spinning in the pegs smooth and quick, I figured they may be wobbly but in fact they are not.